x01kirbyx/Dev_CheckList/README.md

 # Dev_CheckList

+This is a list of Infomation needed to become a full-stack web developer.

 -------------------------------------------------------------------
 -------> FRONT-END Development <-----------------------------------
 -------------------------------------------------------------------

-Front-End web development is the portion of an application the user will see or interact with.
+* Front-End web development is the portion of an application the user will see or interact with.

 ------------------------------------------------------------------
 -------> HTML & CSS (HTML5-CSS3) <--------------------------------
 ------------------------------------------------------------------
 (H)yper (T)ext (M)arkup (L)anguage & (C)ascading (S)tyle (S)heet
-* Semantic HTML (Semantic Markup) - is the meaning of words and phrases in the language that the developer and browser.

-* CSS box model >
+* Semantic HTML (Semantic Element) - Semantic is the meaning of words and phrases.
+But in this context is refers to elements that describe its meaning to the browser and developer. using semantic tags benefits us as it builds us a better structured                               website aswell as improving accessibility. examples of non-semantic tags could be "<div> or <span>" as both of these tell us    nothing about its content.
+Example of Semantic elements could be <form>, <table> and <article> as these Clearly define its  content.

+* CSS box model - All elements that are displayed on a browser have invisible boxes that surround it.
+The Content box is the center (Middle) of these boxes.
+Followed by padding then border then Margin.

 * CSS Media Queries > Targets different devices and write responsive CSS
 * Bootstrap >
 ------------------------------------------------------------------